Monetize Your Music On YouTube Without 1,000 Views

 • Use that song in your videos

-As a smaller artist, you can also ask friends and family to use your music (in content id) for their own videos.
+As a smaller artist, you can also ask friends and family to use your music (in content ID) for their own videos.

 Imagine if ten friends got their family to use a song in family photo montages, or any other random posting.

 It’s content ID, you get the ad split!
-Even if they are not in the Youtube Partner program.
+Even if they are not in the YouTube Partner program.

 You can even take it a step further…